 Your website is like your storefront, but the difference is that this is a digital storefront which is virtual and there is no actual salesperson standing in front.
 This is why, when your potential customers visit your sites, you want to help them to get what they want easily.

 This is why you should optimize your website content based on on-page SEO techniques in order to provide a better user experience for them.
-Take your website as your salesperson, you are guiding your potential customers step by step looking for the answers they need and at the end, getting them to make a purchase.
+Take your website as your salesperson, you are guiding your potential customers step by step looking for the answers they need and in the end, getting them to make a purchase.

 How to optimize your website for on-page SEO